soheilhy/cmux/README.md

 * [GoDocs](https://godoc.org/github.com/soheilhy/cmux)

 ## Performance
-There is a huge room for improvment but since we are only matching the very first bytes of a connection, the performance overheads on long-lived connections (i.e., RPCs and pipelined HTTP streams) is negligible.
+There is room for improvment but, since we are only matching the very first bytes of a connection, the performance overheads on long-lived connections (i.e., RPCs and pipelined HTTP streams) is negligible.